Take the QUIZ on Complex Sentence

 An Adverb clause is a dependent clause that takes the place of an adverb.
 An adverb clause answers questions such as when, where, why, with what result, under what conditions, and for what purpose.

 I watched a movie last night.
-'Last night' is the adverb in this sentence.
+'Last night' is an adverb.

 Adverb Clauses |